nomius10/detether/_posts/2021-03-27-new-reasoning.md

 # Morals and closing thoughts

-**Try to match the difficulty of a project with your proficiency level**.
-This is a mistake I've made throughout my life, noticed it a couple of times, but only recently took action to combat it.
-I have this perfect analogy involving cars: Imagine the difficulty of the project is the gear that you're in, and your level of knowledge on the topic is your current speed.
-If you want to to from 0-100, the quickest way to do that is to start from first gear and work your way up to the last.
-You _could_ start from a standstill with the sixth gear, and you would end up reaching 100 eventually, but that's way more inefficient.
+**Try to match the difficulty with your proficiency level**.
+This is a mistake I've made throughout my life, even realized it a couple of times, but I've never felt I've taken action to combat this.
+Basically I'd pick the hardest tasks thinking that I'd learn the most that way.
+I'd often implode from the difficulty and just give up.
+Feeling that the work is hard does not mean that it's also optimal.

 **Do you value depth-first or breath-first learning**?
 Many aspects of life can be placed on a scale with 2 extremities.
 Learning is no exception.
 All this time I've been seeking out depth-first avenues, however I came to realize that what I truly desire is a breath-first experience, at least for the time being.
 This was another source of internal frustration to which I've been completely oblivious to.